SIGMusic/processing-pd-example/README.md

 ###Installation:

-Installation PureData Extend and Processing should be straightforward.
+Installing PureData Extend and Processing should be straightforward.
 Here's how to get oscP5 going:

 #####oscP5 and PBox2D